jedxops/address_translation/README.md

 supports questions prompting for answers in binary, hex, or decimal [base 2, base 16, or base 10].
 The user can exit or continue practicing questions at their own leisure.

+## Project Inspiration

+This project was inspired by Mark Morrissey and his CS333 class at Portland State Univeristy.
+The hope is that this software will assist end users performing address translation with a calculation tool which verifies their address translation computation _process_ (math/steps).
+This software is intended to assist all users performing address translation regardless of their purposes --educational, industrial, personal --manual or automated.

 ## Roadmap (tenative):

 Week 1)     Develop repository along with README.md, LICENSE files.